Multi-factor methods: an overview

 Manage your policy's secondary authentication methods here.

-Email factors
+Email & phone factors

-- Passcode via text message or voice call: sends a one-time passcode by default, or initiates a voice call per customer request.
-Customers can ask for a voice call in their authentication workflow.
+Passcode via text message or voice call | Sends a one-time passcode by default, or initiates a voice call per request to the customer's confirmed phone number.
+Customers can ask for a voice call in their authentication workflow. |

 Factor restriction